-In conjunction with a faculty mentor, the student will formulate and execute an original research project that will culminate in a paper and a presentation.
+(Fall and Spring, Course Offered Every Year) In conjunction with a faculty mentor, the student will formulate and execute an original research project that will culminate in a paper and a presentation.
 Open to juniors and seniors majoring in mathematics and to others by permission of the department.
 May be repeated for credit for a maximum of six credit hours.

-MAT-760 Mathematical Knowledge for Teaching
+MAT-760 Mathematical Knowledge for Teaching (2.00 cr.)

-Introduces licensure students to the philosophy and objectives of mathematics education.
+(Spring, Odd-Numbered Years Only) Introduces licensure students to the philosophy and objectives of mathematics education.
 The course will focus on the content of school mathematics and examine closely both state and national recommended standards of school mathematics curricula.
 The emphasis of the course will be on developing a deep understanding of school mathematics and pedagogical content knowledge- the mathematical knowledge for teaching.
 Technologies appropriate for conceptual understanding of mathematics will be introduced.
 A related field component will be required at a local school site.
 This class is open to students applying to or accepted in the teacher licensure program; others by permission of the instructor.
 Prerequisite: MAT-250.

-MAT-764 Methods of Teaching Middle and Secondary Mathematics (3.00 cr.)
+MAT-764 Methods of Teaching Middle and (3.00 cr.)

-A continuation of the study of the philosophy and objectives of mathematics education, emphasizing the methods and materials needed for teaching mathematics in the middle and secondary schools.
+Secondary Mathematics (Fall, Course Offered Every Year) A continuation of the study of the philosophy and objectives of mathematics education, emphasizing the methods and materials needed for teaching mathematics in the middle and secondary schools.
 The course will focus on the selection of worthwhile mathematical tasks, planning for instruction, and assessment of student learning.
 An emphasis will be placed on technology.
 Students must demonstrate their skills in planning, teaching, assessing, and making instructional decisions based on formative evidence.
 Field component will be required at the internship site.
 Instructor's consent required.